Easy Mandu Recipe to Make You Feel Like a Crazy Rich Asian

 Instructions

-• Place a spoonful of mix in the middle of a dumpling wrapper and wet half the edge with some water.
-Fold the dumpling in half and squeeze it shut to make a half moon shape.
-Pinch the edges if desired.
+- Place a spoonful of mix in the middle of a dumpling wrapper and wet half the edge with some water.
+Fold the dumpling in half and squeeze it shut to make a half-moon shape.

 Make a yummy dipping sauce by combining the below: